CURRICULUM.

 Post-lab

-Looking Into Lactose
+Looking Into Lactase

 Next Generation Science Standards Connections: